CrankyHippo/restaurant-reservation/README.md

 1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5000`.
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.

+## Improvements

+When I'm able to spend more time on this project I would like to increase the functionality of the table lists, such as deleting or updating table data.
+I would create an Admin portal that has full access in part with a "customer" side only portal that allows for viewing availability.
+I would also continue tweaking the "style" of the app to make it more UI-friendly.
+Finally, a notes section in the reservation could be added for high-priority information such as customer allergies, VIPs, birthdays, etc.